nmenescardi/Redditar/README.md

 # Redditar

-Reddit feed to show 50 top posts.
+Reddit feed app to show 50 top posts.
+It can be visited [here](https://redditar.herokuapp.com/).

 This app is made using React and Redux to handle the state.
 Some features: